LordierClaw/lordierclaw.github.io/README.md

 # Detailed information and stuffs

-> I like Yoko Taro and his idea.
+> I like Yoko Taro and his ideal.
+To be honest, I'm a kind of negative person.
 > Also, I want to be a member of Blue Dragon Children's Foundation in the near future xD.

 ### Favourite quotes